+Northern Pin Oak Quercus ellipsoidalis

 Hardiness Zone: 3

 Other Names: Hill's Oak

 Description:

-An attractive shade tree with a pyramidal-oval habit of growth, pointy leaves and excellent rich red fall color; this variety produces straighter branching, substantial foliage and a more symmetrical shape; a great shade tree choice
+An attractive shade tree with a pyramidal-oval habit of growth, pointy leaves and excellent rich red fall color, fast growing for an oak; grows best in loose, slightly acidic soils, but more tolerant of alkaline soils than its popular relative the pin oak

 Ornamental Features

-Majestic Skies Northern Pin Oak has dark green deciduous foliage which emerges brick red in spring on a tree with an oval habit of growth.
-The glossy lobed leaves turn an outstanding red in the fall.
+Northern Pin Oak has dark green deciduous foliage which emerges brick red in spring on a tree with an oval habit of growth.
+The spiny lobed leaves turn an outstanding brick red in the fall.
 However, the fruit can be messy in the landscape and may require occasional clean-up.
 The furrowed gray bark and silver branches add an interesting dimension to the landscape.

 Landscape Attributes

-Majestic Skies Northern Pin Oak is a deciduous tree with a shapely oval form.
+Northern Pin Oak is a deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This tree will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting squirrels to your yard.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration;
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration; - Messy Northern Pin Oak is recommended for the following landscape applications; - Shade

-- Messy

-Majestic Skies Northern Pin Oak Photo courtesy of NetPS Plant Finder
+Northern Pin Oak Photo courtesy of NetPS Plant Finder

-Majestic Skies Northern Pin Oak in fall Photo courtesy of NetPS Plant Finder
+Northern Pin Oak in fall Photo courtesy of NetPS Plant Finder